bengarrett/RetroTxt/README.md

 Limitations

-- A lot of [Bulletin Board System](https://spectrum.ieee.org/tech-history/cyberspace/social-medias-dialup-ancestor-the-bulletin-board-system) era ANSI art that relied on the 80x25 terminal with cursor positioning to create visual text motion and animations do not convert to HTML
+- A lot of [Bulletin Board System](https://spectrum.ieee.org/tech-history/cyberspace/social-medias-dialup-ancestor-the-bulletin-board-system) era ANSI art that relied on an 80x25 fixed terminal with cursor positioning to create motion and animations do not convert

 ![RetroTxt showcase](/docs/assets/zii-rtxt-ad.png)